 5. Commit changes will be reflected in the table.

-Here, we have started our transaction and next chosen the latest Customer number form the orders table and applied for the next number as the new customer number and inserted it into the table.
-Also, inserted customer numbers in customers table and then finally using COMMIT statement committed the transaction.
+Here, we started our transaction and next chose the latest Customer number from the orders table, applied for the following number as the new customer number, and inserted it into the table.
+Also, I inserted customer numbers in the customer table and finally committed the transaction using a COMMIT statement.